-Based on the types and severity of illness of their members, practitioners may be contacted about referring members for participation in Blue Cross Complete's Integrated Care Management Program.
+Based on the types and severity of illness of their members, practitioners may be contacted about referring members for participation in Blue Cross Complete integrated care management.

-Blue Cross Complete's Integrated Health Care Management Program is carried out as collaboration between the Blue Cross Complete care manager and the member's practitioner.
+Blue Cross Complete's Integrated Health Care Management program is carried out as collaboration between the Blue Cross Complete care manager and the member's practitioner.
 The care manager works within the practitioner's existing treatment plans for the members involved.

-A member's participation in Blue Cross Complete's Integrated Healthcare Management program isn't expected to limit the practitioner's autonomy in providing care to the member enrolled in the programs.
+A member's participation in Blue Cross Complete's Integrated Healthcare Management program is not expected to limit the practitioner's autonomy in providing care to the member enrolled in the programs.